 Premier League era

 Norwich beat Bayern Munich 2-1 in the UEFA Cup on October 19, 1993, making them the first British team to beat Bayern in the Olympic Stadium.
-However, they were knocked out of the competition by Inter Milan in Round Three.
+However, they were knocked out of the competition by Inter Milan in the third round.

 Their nine-year stay in the top flight ended in 1995 and a year later, lifelong fan and TV cook Delia Smith and husband Michael Wynn-Jones took over the majority of the club's shares.